imuli/delta-v/energy/README.md

 * One of the qualifications to be considered a [motor home](../legal/title10ch214-A.pdf) is "A 110-volt to 125volt electric power supply."
   So even if we don't use it very much, it's an easy way to get one of the four of the six we need.

+##### Flywheel storage

+High speed lightweight flywheel storage is a thing.
+* Naturally produces 3-phase perfect sine wave AC.
+* You'd need two spinning in opposite directions to keep the bus balanced.
+* Very high specific energy and extremely high specific power.
+* Not available as an commercial off the shelf product AFAIK.

 #### High Voltage DC